‘Jackass’ Star Steve-O Reacts To News Of Bam Margera Alcohol Relapse

 Moreover, Steve-O went on to directly state that he didn’t believe Bam had been sober for seven months, as Margera has previously claimed.

-Soon after, Jackass co-star Johnny Knoxville, along with other cast members sought help for Steve-O.
+Soon after, Jackass co-star Johnny Knoxville, along with other cast members, sought help for Steve-O.

 After an intervention by Dr. Drew Pinsky, Steve-O went into a psychiatric ward and was held for 14 days after he allegedly tried to attempt suicide.
 Steve-O has remained sober since 2008 and now follows a strict vegan diet.
 Apart from alcohol, Steve-O admitted to having used cocaine, Ketamine, and an array of other drugs.